persephone-tools/persephone/README.md

-# Persephone
+# Persephone v0.0.0

-Persephone (/pərˈsɛfəni/) is an automatic phoneme transcription tool for low-resource languages.
-It is designed for situations where the traditional speech recognition pipeline, which depends on a large pronunciation lexicon and substantial training data, is inapplicable because of the lack of such a lexicon.
+Persephone (/pərˈsɛfəni/) is an automatic phoneme transcription tool.
+Traditional speech recognition tools require a large pronunciation lexicon (describing how words are pronounced) and much training data so that the system can learn to output orthographic transcriptions.
+In contrast, Persephone is designed for situations where training data is limited, perhaps as little as 30 minutes of transcribed speech.
+Such limitations on data are common in the documentation of low-resource languages.
+It is possible to use such small amounts of data to train a transcription model that can help aid transcription, yet such technology has not been widely adopted.

-The goal is to make state-of-the-art phonemic transcription accessible.
+The goal of Persephone is to make state-of-the-art phonemic transcription accessible to people involved in language documentation.
+Creating an easy-to-use user interface is central to this.
+The user interface and APIs are currently a work in progress.

-The tool is implemented in Python/Tensorflow.
-Currently implemented is a CTC-based model.
+The tool is implemented in Python/Tensorflow with extensibility in mind.
+Currently just one model is implemented, which uses bidirectional LSTMs and the connectionist temporal classification (CTC) loss function.

-The user interface and APIs are a work in progress.
-I'm happy to offer direct help to anyone who wants to use it.
-Contact me at oliver.adams@gmail.com.
+We are happy to offer direct help to anyone who wants to use it.
+If you're having trouble, contact Oliver Adams at oliver.adams@gmail.com.
+We are also very welcome to thoughts, constructive criticism, help and pull requests.

 ## Quickstart

-This tutorial will ensure the code is working on your machine.
-The code be run on computers without GPUs since I've made the settings less computationally demanding than they normally would be.
-Ideally you'd have access to a server with more memory and a GPU.
+This guide is written to help you get the tool working on your machine.
+We will use a small example setup that involves training a phoneme transcription tool for [Yongning Na](http://lacito.vjf.cnrs.fr/pangloss/languages/Na_en.php).
+The example that we will run can be run on most personal computers without a graphics processing unit (GPU), since I've made the settings less computationally demanding than is optimal.
+Ideally you'd have access to a server with more memory and a GPU, but this isn't necessary.

 ### 1. Installation

 The code has been tested on Mac and Linux systems.
-It should work on Windows too, but that hasn't yet been tested.
+It hasn't yet been tested on Windows.

-From here on I assume Python 3, ffmpeg and git have been installed.
-These should be available for your operating system.
+Ensure Python 3, ffmpeg and git have been installed.
+These should be available for your operating system and can be installed via your package manager.

 For now you must open up a terminal to enter commands at the command line.
 (The commands below are prefixed with a "$".
 Don't enter the "$", just whatever comes afterwards).